mbxyb1/Individual-Project-/README.md

 I have also included scripts to convert .gfa(graphical fragment assembly) output files from hifiasm_assembly into .fa (fasta) files which are then input into quast and busco.
 Furthermore, I have also included code to count the number of reads and bases in a fasta file which is required for this project.
-Along with this, a busco plot script to make a comparison plot is also included.
+A busco plot script to make a comparison plot is also included.
+Lastly, I have included R scripts to plot the different quast metrics obtained from the quast reports.I